kairos-io/provider-kairos/README.md

 This repository generates Kairos images with full-mesh support. full-mesh support currently is available only with k3s, and the provider follows strictly k3s releases.

+> [!NOTE]
+> The provider-kairos release pipelines have been merged with the kairos ones from version `2.4.0` onward.
+All image artifacts are released from the kairos repository, both core images and standard images (those with the provider).

 To use Kairos with mesh support, either download the bootable medium in the releases.

 Follow up the examples in our documentation on how to get started: